mikesturm/YFL-site/colophon.md

 <!--[courtesy of Smithlifescience.com](/graphics/ImaginaryCreature.GIF)-->

+##Who I am

+I am Mike Sturm.
+I am a [recovering academic]({{ site.basurl}}why-i-chose-to-give-up-on-academia), now writing about learning, productivity, creativity, and getting better.
+At one time, [I taught philosophy](http://mikesturm.weebly.com/philosophyteaching.html), and was hell-bent on making that my career.
+Now I work in the industrial supply industry, at a pretty cool company in the Midwest.

 ##What This Is

 The name of this site is sardonic, and intended to convey that I do not propose to be an expert at anything, nor do I claim to have a better perspective on any issue than anyone else writing on the same topics as myself.
 That does not mean, however, that I will not write with sincerity and passion--after all, I *believe* the things that I am saying.
 At best, I am close to being right on a few things, at worst, I am fumbling through reality much like a punctured dirigible.